 Phishing is the fraudulent attempt to obtain sensitive information such as usernames, passwords and credit card details by disguising as a trustworthy entity in an electronic communication.

 To perform these attacks, cybercriminals craft professional-looking and sounding communications – such as emails, social media messages, text messages, and phone calls – to trick individuals into providing private or financial information.

-Click here to register for our webinar on February 12: Proven Ways to Spot Transaction Risks & Prevent Fraud Attacks
+Click here to watch the webinar recording: Proven Ways to Spot Transaction Risks & Prevent Fraud Attacks

 Executives of financial institutions are particularly at risk of being targeted by these cyberattacks, often in the form of “spear phishing” or “whaling” attacks.